 To accommodate 800 students, the city built separate schools for boys and girls in each city ward and purchased the Cleveland Academy in 1837.
 By 1842 there were 15 public schools enrolling 1,200 students.
 Public education had a difficult time overcoming the image of being a charity organization, since many students were housed in rented, overcrowded, and inadequate buildings.
 Faced with cuts from state funds, the managers reduced teachers' wages and shortened the school year.
 Nevertheless, progress and reform occurred.
 The board prescribed a uniform system of textbooks, and teachers, required to take competency tests and evidence good moral character, divided their schools into as many classes as possible, and all students, regardless of their backgrounds, were to receive a common education.
-In 1844 school manager CHARLES BRADBURN led the crusade to establish the first public high school against those decrying higher taxes and the failure of the elementary schools to enroll the over 2,000 children of school age not in attendance.
+In 1844 school manager CHARLES BRADBURN led the crusade to establish the first public high school against those higher taxes and the failure of the elementary schools to enroll the over 2,000 children of school age not in attendance.
 One critic also questioned whether a citywide high school would qualify as "a common school," since the council had the right only to lobby for district schools in the city's wards.
-Bradburn and his supporters proudly opened CENTRAL HIGH SCHOOL on 13 July 1846--the first public high school west of the Alleghenies.
+Bradburn and his supporters proudly opened CENTRAL HIGH SCHOOL on 13 July 1846 – the first public high school west of the Alleghenies.

 In 1847 the state authorized the election of a board of education to control all schools in a single district.
 In 1853 Ohio established school levies to eliminate student fees and authorized local school boards to organize primary and secondary schools.
 The newly appointed board chose ANDREW FREESE, the first principal of Central High School, as superintendent.
 In 1859 the state allowed each of the city's 11 wards to elect members to the school board for a term of 1 year.
 Freese attempted to grade and classify the schools by dividing the elementary system into 3 divisions and introducing a course of study for each grade.
 The Brownell St. School, enrolling 1,386 pupils its first year (1865), was indicative of the city's growing population, as factories expanded during the industrial era; Superintendent ANSON SMYTH's 1866 statement that the public schools, with 9,270 students, could compensate for a lack of moral culture and religious instruction, indicates the schools' perceived mission.

 ANDREW RICKOFF, superintendent after the Civil War, had a great impact on public education, classifying students into 12 grades and 3 divisions (primary, grammar, and high school), a major step away from one room of mixed grades and the basis for placing students in graded curriculum according to their age and ability.
 Rickoff expected teachers to fit their students into a new prescribed course of study each term, semiannually promote students, and eliminate the separation of boys and girls.
-In 1872 German became part of a bilingual program to attract the city's German children who were attending private schools.
+In 1872 German became part of a bilingual program to attract the city's German children (see GERMANS) who were attending private schools.
 The superintendent and board had far greater control of the public schools after the state reduced the city council's authority to approve new school locations and buildings.
 In 1874 a normal school for training teachers was founded.
 During Rickoff's 15-year tenure, the schools expanded from 9,643 to 26,990 students and from 123 to 473 teachers.
 National acclaim came to the educational exhibits of the Cleveland public schools at the Centennial Exhibition of 1876, but local newspapers attacked the schools' unsanitary and overcrowded conditions and the political manipulations of the school board.
 BURKE HINSDALE, president of Hiram College, criticized the mechanical nature of the educational environment.
-A newly elected Krupansky was appointed to oversee the desegregation case.
-In May 1994 Judge Battisti had announced that the schools would be self-governing by the year 2000 and accepted "Vision 21" as the blueprint for the future.
-Judge Krupansky initially gave the impression that the district would be gradually relieved from busing, but in Feb.
-1995 he ordered a state take-over in the face of the financial woes and administrative chaos that had subverted the court's remedial orders for desegregation of the school system.
-The state superintendent was empowered to seek a $29 million loan and to appoint a new superintendent of the Cleveland schools.
-The court cited the school district's inability to account for the use of previous state funds as evidence of its financial mismanagement.
-It was ordered to close 14 schools to help remedy the deficit.
+A newly elected school board appointed him as the next superintendent.
+He encouraged teachers to return to grounding each student in the essentials of a good education.
+Like his predecessor, though, Hinsdale and his Republican friends on the school board were defeated by a new political coalition.

 In 1884 an after-school program called the Manual Training School opened, including classes in carpentry, woodturning, mechanical drawing, machine shop, and cooking.
 The school board opened West Manual Training School and added a 2-year business course to the secondary curriculum.
 Evening schools increasingly focused on helping immigrants learn English and civics to pass naturalization exams as a heavy influx of people from Europe arrived in the city.
 In 1889 the school board hired its first truant officer to enforce the new compulsory-attendance law requiring children of school age to attend 20 weeks a year.